 2. Accrue your holidays to benefit from longer trips

-3. Consider taking a job that includes working abroad
+3. Consider taking a job in a new city

 Planning the trip of a lifetime can be a bit of a squeeze if you’ve only got a week to do it, after all.
 According to statistics, approximately 39% of millennials and Generation Z’ers would refuse a job if it didn’t allow them to travel, whilst 30% would accept a lower salaried position if they knew that it included regular business trips.
 Experiencing a new city is an important part of a career change.
 For many, it is an opportunity to start being independent and move into their own apartment.
 Calling moving companies such as On The Move Mobile Storage Travel (for moving and storage leominster ma) and arranging the household items is all part of the newfound independence.

 4. See if your job will allow you to work remotely